Amazon launches online pharmacy in new contest with drug retail

-(Reuters) - Amazon.com Inc on Tuesday launched an online pharmacy for delivering prescription medications in the United States, increasing competition with drug retailers such as Walgreens, CVS Health and Walmart.
+(Reuters) - Amazon.com Inc AMZN.O on Tuesday launched an online pharmacy for delivering prescription medications in the United States, increasing competition with drug retailers such as Walgreens WBA.O, CVS Health CVS.N and Walmart WMT.N.

 Called Amazon Pharmacy, the new store lets customers price-compare as they buy drugs on the company’s website or app.
 Shoppers can toggle at checkout between their co-pay and a non-insurance option, heavily discounted for members of its loyalty club Prime.